bradley/iOSUnwindSegueProgramatically/README.md

 5. Click on the segue you created and give it an identifier in the attributes inspector.

-6. Make a button on he first view controller and link it to an IBAction in its UIViewController subclass.
+6. Make a button on the first view controller and link it to an IBAction in its UIViewController subclass.

 7. When this button is pressed, the second storyboard should appear.
 To